Container Runtime Interfaces In K8s

 docker://b40e4dc9b0a5652be1e4be2765461117eafdbf307d08795abf1bf1f346194c98

 Notice how we get a different container id.
-This means a different container is now in place (replacing the old one that we removed) for our nginx pod in Kubernetes.
+This means a different container is now in place (replacing the old one that we removed) for our Nginx pod in Kubernetes.
 It will be the responsibility of Kubernetes to maintain the operability of the pods by sending instructions to the container runtime.
-It can be an action to create a new container, it can also be an action to remove the container.
-This should show a bit of the “Container Orchestration” feature of Kubernetes in action.
+It can be an action to create a new container, or it can be an action to remove the container.

-Thanks to the Container Runtimes Interface (CRI) specification, no matter which container runtime you choose, the behavior should be similar between all of them.
-What will set them apart however, will be the CLI commands that you will use to interact with the container as well as the different set of features they come with.
+Thanks to the Container Runtimes Interface (CRI) specification, the behavior should be similar no matter which container runtime you choose.
+What will set them apart, however, will be the CLI commands that you will use to interact with the container and the different sets of features they come with.

 Conclusion

 Container runtimes are one of the most integral parts of Kubernetes.
-In the future, we might see more container runtimes developed with better resource management and security features added to the list.
-The Container Runtimes Interface (CRI) and Open Container Initiative (OCI) provides us the extensibility and flexibility to choose the container runtime with the features we require and fit our container needs at the moment.
-And finally, as an endnote, If you have an older kubernetes cluster and you’re planning to upgrade to the latest version, then you may need to consider first the impact of having Dockershim removed before proceeding.
+We might see more container runtimes developed with better resource management and security features added to the list.
+If you have an older Kubernetes cluster and are planning to upgrade to the latest version, you may need to consider first the impact of having Dockershim removed before proceeding.